Mustafanaji0413/webster00/README.md

 - Users can choose to view the reviews left by users for a specific product.
 - Logged-in users can post a review, whereas users not logged in are shown a small message to log in to leave a product review.
-- User choosing the leave a review can choose to pick a title, give a star rating out of five, and write a review.
+- Users choosing the leave a review can choose to pick a title, give a star rating out of five, and write a review.

 <img width="800" alt="Screenshot 2023-03-29 at 00 41 38" src="https://user-images.githubusercontent.com/115544231/228382897-d5ae4fd7-93e4-4e9d-811b-b7b785a695ef.png">